-- If you are sick or think you may be sick, stay home, avoid others you live with and clean any surfaces you might touch / infect.
-If you think you have Coronavirus symptoms (fever, cough, shortness of breath – please see: https://www.cdc.gov/coronavirus/2019-ncov/about/symptoms.html), please contact a healthcare professional immediately.
+- If you are sick or think you may be ill, stay home, avoid others you live with and clean any surfaces you might touch/infect.
+If you think you have Coronavirus symptoms (fever, cough, shortness of breath – please see: https://www.cdc.gov/coronavirus/2019-ncov/symptoms-testing/symptoms.html), please contact a healthcare professional immediately.

 - Cover your cough and/or sneeze with a tissue, then throw the tissue in the trash and wash your hands immediately after.